berique/henrique_be_moreno_exercise/README.md

 * The tests must be completed because the Role has an inconstant use in Membership.
 * Business rule validations should be at domains and controllers, just lightweight validations.
-* Role is uncertain at Membership because sometimes it's required in the code and sometimes not at the tests.
+* Role is uncertain at Membership because sometimes it's required in the code and sometimes not at the tests.chi
+* Apply Hexagonal Architecture or Clean Architecture.
 * As a Software engineer
     * Should have more atomic commits and short live pull requests.
     * Should have talked with somebody from business (PO, APM, PM, ...)  to check the domains and discard what is necessary.